BernhardDenner/puppet-userstudy-controller/task_descriptions.md

 * Start the experiment with the command `new_experiment <group> <name>`.
 Please use your assigned group.
-* Once the text editor appears, use `start` to start with the first task.
+* Once the text editor appears, type the command `start` in the terminal window to begin with the first task.
 If you accidentally return to the experiment controller prompt (`Exp sh (group) name :>`) use `start` again to return to your last task.
 * Your working environment consists of a **terminal window** and a **text editor**.
+  We highly recommend to place the two windows next to each other.
 * For each task a fresh container is started, which contains all required programs.
 So you can't do any harm on this machine.
 * The terminal window can be used to test your code and to pass on to the next